 Creative Commons BY-NC license

-Coupling abundant active sites and Ultra-short ion diffusion path: R-VO 2 /carbon nanotubes composite microspheres boosted high performance aqueous ammonium-ion batteries
+Coupling abundant active sites and an ultra-short ion diffusion path: R–VO2/carbon nanotube composite microspheres boosted the performance of aqueous ammonium-ion batteries

 This article is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported Licence.
 You can use material from this article in other publications, without requesting further permission from the RSC, provided that the correct acknowledgement is given and it is not used for commercial purposes.